University of Minnesota fraternities and sororities

-The number of fraternities and sororities at the University of Minnesota is extensive.
-Approximately 11% of undergraduates, 3,400 students, participate in one of the 60 chapters of social fraternities or sororities at the University of Minnesota, Twin Cities campus.
-Participation in affiliated groups associated with the Greek System such as honor, service, and professional fraternities bring total Greek System affiliation figures significantly higher.
-Counting past and present, more than half of the university's 200 Greek organizations remain active today, the pioneers of which have had a presence on the University of Minnesota campus for over 145 years.
-The university's "Greek System" includes professional fraternities, honor societies, service fraternities, and religious fraternities along with the highly visible residential undergrad academic and social chapters.
+The list of University of Minnesota fraternities and sororities is extensive.
+Approximately eleven percent of undergraduates, 3,400 students, participate in one of the sixty chapters of social fraternities or sororities at the University of Minnesota, Twin Cities campus.
+Participation in affiliated groups such as honor, service, and professional fraternities bring total Greek letter affiliation figures significantly higher.
+Counting past and present, more than half of the university's 200 Greek letter organizations remain active today, the pioneers of which have had a presence on the University of Minnesota campus for over 150 years.
+The university's Greek letter organizations includes professional fraternities, honor societies, service fraternities, and religious fraternities along with the highly visible residential undergrad academic and social chapters.

 A comprehensive list of chapters, past and present, segmented by category, follows this brief overview of what these societies are and how they evolved.
-References for each group show current and former property addresses either owned or leased.
+References for each group show current and former property addresses, either owned or leased.
 Contact information is provided via the references, where available.

-The terms "Fraternity" and "Sorority" are used somewhat interchangeably, with men's and co-ed groups always using Fraternity, and women's groups using either Fraternity or Sorority.
-For convenience, the term "Greek Letter Society" is a generic substitute.
-The word, "Greek," in this case refers to the use of Greek Letters for each society's name, and not to Greek ethnicity.